tonywallace64/mad/README.md

 It shall:

+* be small and fast.
+* be readable.
+* be testable with common test.
+* be testable with dializer.
-* be compatible with rebar configuration.
+* be fully compatible with mad as supported by synrc.
-* be as small and fast as possible.
+* to catch errors as soon as possible.

 Features
 --------